 The chimneys on some houses were clearly intended to be seen as an important part of the overall design of the house.
-This is particularly the case for chimneys that have been finished to the same standard as the main walls of the house and include decorative
+This is particularly the case for chimneys that have been finished to the same standard as the main walls of the house and include decorative mouldings or brickwork detailing.
+These chimneys are significant features of the original house and must be retained.

 In comparison some chimneys are of very basic construction, most likely located towards the rear of the house where they were not intended to be seen from the street.
-In some cases the retention of these chimneys may be less critical to the heritage character of the original house.
+In some cases, the retention of these chimneys may be less critical to the heritage character of the original house.